wso2/docs-updates/en/docs/updates/how-to-use-docker-images-to-receive-updates.md

   5. Use this image in other deployments as required.<br>

 !!!
 Note
     <ins>Docker Image Release Frequency</ins> : Docker images with updates are <strong>released weekly</strong> to the [WSO2 Private Docker registry](https://docker.wso2.com/).
 Therefore, you will not find continuous update-level tags in the docker images added in the WSO2 Docker registry.
-Furthemore registry retains only the latest Docker images, and older images are periodically removed.
+Furthermore, the registry retains only the latest Docker images, with older images being periodically removed